Dash-Industry-Forum/Events/event.bs.md

 "base64" the content is encoded as described in IETF RFC 4648 prior to adding it to the field. </span></p>
     <p class=MsoNormal align=left style='margin-top:3.0pt;text-align:left;
     page-break-after:avoid'><span style='font-size:8.0pt'>
-If this attribute is present, the DASH client is expected to decode the message data and only provide the decoded message to the application.</span></p>
+If this attribute is present, the DASH client is expected to decode the message data and only provide the decoded message to Application.</span></p>
     </td>
    </tr><tr>
     <td width="2%" valign=top style='width:2.54%;border-top:none;border-left: